 Surfer will automatically select up to 5 domains from the top 10 based on their content, but it’s always a good idea to verify selection, especially when your keyword has a mixed search intent.

-3. Try not to tweak Content Structure too much.
+3. Try not to tweak the Content Structure too much.

 Your structure guidelines are calculated by averaging the structure of your chosen competitors.
-While you can adjust the recommended word count, the number of headings, paragraphs, or images - please remember that this may have an adverse effect on your ability to attain a perfect Content Score, which grades relevancy, as well as other factors.
+While you can adjust the recommended word count and the number of headings, paragraphs, or images, please remember that this may have an adverse effect on your ability to attain a perfect Content Score, which grades relevancy, as well as other factors.
 In other words, adding heavy changes to the structure section may decrease your chance of getting the maximum Score for the article.